Did You Know: 6 Surprising Benefits of Vitamin D

 4. You can’t overdose on Vitamin D from sunshine, but you can from supplements

-Whilst too much sunshine can lead to negative side effects – such as sunburn or skin damage – it can’t lead to too much Vitamin D. Taking too many supplements over a long period of time, however, can cause too much calcium to build up in the body.
-This can cause issues with your bones, kidneys and heart.
+Whilst too much sunshine can lead to negative side effects – such as sunburn or skin damage – it can’t lead to too much Vitamin D. Taking too many supplements over a long period, however, can cause too much calcium to build up in the body.
+This can cause issues with your bones, kidneys, and heart.
 So make sure to protect your skin if you’re out in the sun for long periods and to only take the recommended dosage of supplements.

 Sunny tables and chairs outside a restaurant in Sicily